Upton, Massachusetts: Community Center

 Founded in March 1871, the Upton Town Library was housed in a converted church downtown until 2023.

 After a 20-year effort, built using a $12 million bond approved at the 2021 Town Meeting and subsequent election, the new Upton Community Center was opened on May 1, 2023.
 It combines a new library building, a new senior center, a refurbished children's playground, and a number of meeting rooms and study areas.

 Education

 Public schools

 Memorial Elementary School and Nipmuc Regional High School are part of the public school system of the Mendon-Upton Regional School District.

-Blackstone Valley Regional Vocational Technical High School is a trade school also open to the nearby towns of Northbridge, Grafton, Bellingham, Uxbridge, Millville, Sutton, Milford, Hopedale, Blackstone, Douglas and Mendon.
+Blackstone Valley Regional Vocational Technical High School is a trade school also open to the nearby towns of Northbridge, Grafton, Millbury, Bellingham, Uxbridge, Millville, Sutton, Milford, Hopedale, Blackstone, Douglas and Mendon.

 Government

 Government is by open Town Meeting.
 There are three selectmen elected to three-year terms, and an appointed town manager.